 “We think of cybersecurity as a business problem, something that affects an entire enterprise's practices both internally and externally, not just an IT solution tacked on at the end of development.”

-How has your background/education helped you be successful at Booz Allen?
+How have your background and education helped you be successful at Booz Allen?
 I've had a variety of experiences that at first don’t seem related, but they have come together to help me understand people and business operations.
 One of my degrees is in psychology, so that’s the people side.
 At Booz Allen, from working in the intelligence business with defense and civil government clients, I understand the functional aspects of building and creating cybersecurity programs.
-And I learned the business side from leading the firm’s commercial cybersecurity business in the Middle East and Europe.
+And I learned the business side from leading the firm’s commercial cybersecurity across the multiple private sectors.

 Discuss some of your career highlights.
 I like being able to help clients see a challenge in a different light.
 Often I’ll be in client meetings with a company’s senior leaders, including the CEO, and someone will comment that they see cybersecurity as an IT issue.
 I respectfully disagree and explain how cybersecurity affects everything a business is and does.
 That usually turns the conversation around; they get that cybersecurity is not just about IT, that it’s vital to business success.